Saturday, July 13, 2024

 Last year's winners included some who have started or led service organizations on campus, been engaged in research in biology, excelled in a broad range of AP courses, starred on sports teams (baseball, wrestling and soccer), and won county honors in band and music (violin and trumpet).

-A list of some of the winners in 2023 is shown below.
+A list of some of the winners in 2023 and 2024 is shown below.

 Teachers, counselors and principals help choose one student for each designated high school.
 Winners are highlighted at honors programs or school events and receive a selected book from YWAA and a certificate of achievement.